Matthew530419/carrot-game/README_carrot-game.md

 #### 5-2.
 Field class

-- Fields parameters are defined as `Carrot_Count`, `Bug_Count`, `Carrot_Size` because these variable could get from main.js.
-In case of methods, some of functions are moved from main.js to class of field.js considering field rules of application. `onFieldClick()` from main.js is distributed to not only `onClick()` on `field.js` but also `onFieldClick()` on `main.js` according to the rules of application. `this.onItemClick && this.onItemClick('carrot')` is used with callback function to operate `onClick()` and `onFieldClick()` at the same time. `'carrot'` and `'bug'` is used as callback function parameter to set up operation condition.
-In addition, functions named `randomNumber()` and `playSound()` are used as static function because these functions would use on only field.js.
-In case of using function on only this javascript file, you can use static function, rather than method of class.
-In case of `if(item === 'carrot')` and `if(item === 'bug')` of `onFieldClick()` on main.js, application images of carrot and bug are item and `event.target` would be duplicated between `onClick()` and `onFieldClick()` if I use target.
-I use item rather than target to optimize the memory.
+- Fields parameters of `constructor()` are defined as `carrotCount`, `bugCount`, `carrotSize` to apply arguments of object when `this.gameField = new Field(this.carrotCount, this.bugCount, this.carrotSize);` on `game.js`.
+In case of methods, some of functions are moved from `game.js` to within class on `field.js` considering field roles of application. `onFieldClick()` from `game.js` is distributed to not only `onClick()` on `field.js` but also `onFieldClick()` on `game.js` according to the roles of application. `this.onItemClick && this.onItemClick('carrot')` is used with callback function to operate `onClick()` and `onFieldClick()` at the same time. `'carrot'` and `'bug'` is used as parameter of callback function to set up operation condition.
+For example, functions should be operated related to `carrot` when clicking icon of carrot.
+In addition, functions named `randomNumber()` and `playSound()` are used as static function because these functions would use on only `field.js`.
+In case of only using the function on this javascript file, you can use static function, rather than method of class.
+In case of `if(item === 'carrot')` and `if(item === 'bug')` of `onFieldClick()` on game.js, icons of carrot and bug are `item` with `event.target` on `field.js` and this binding should be used if `item` and `event.target` are refered on `game.js` without undefined value.
 In case of javascript, please remind template of class can not be transfered if the function is within other function. `this` binding should be used to transfer template of class to the function within other function.
+In case you do not use `this.` of `this.fieldRect.width` or `this.fieldRect.height`, icons of carrots and bugs do not diplayed on field area.
+So, In case icons do not displayed on field area, please check values related to coordinates.

 - Add `import * as sound from './sound.js';` to refer the reference of sound on sound.js.